Summary

 Enterprise allocation to blocks

-Model will allocate enterprises evenly across blocks based on their total energy requirements.
+- Same as ratio of total animal intake: Model will allocate enterprises evenly across blocks based on their total energy requirements.

-Assign different enterprises to different blocks.
-The model will allocate ME intake for each enterprise based on the blocks that they have been assigned only.
+- Based on animals present: The model will allocate ME intake for each enterprise based on the blocks that they have been assigned only.

-Can assign enterprises to blocks and set percentage of pasture grazed for each enterprise.
-The model will allocate intake to each enterprise based on these percentages.
+- User defined: The model will allocate intake to each enterprise based on these percentages.

 Relative productivity